 Should You Visit Japan & Tokyo Disney Resort?

-Speaking of which, since we visit Tokyo Disneyland and DisneySea regularly, we’ve been accused of being biased towards the Japanese parks.
+Since we visit Tokyo Disneyland and DisneySea regularly, we’ve been accused of being biased towards the Japanese parks.
 That isn’t true at all.
 We’re biased towards excellence.
 From maintenance to food quality to Cast Member friendliness, Tokyo Disney Resort is in a league of its own.
 Moreover, we have yet to encounter anyone who has told us they regretted visiting Japan.
 (If you want to be the first, feel free to say so in the comments.)

 Without a doubt, traveling to Japan is outside comfort zones and one of the biggest things holding people back from visiting.
 From the long international flight to the prospect of navigating a foreign country without speaking its native language, a trip to Japan can be overwhelming.
 This is normal, and there’s absolutely nothing wrong with being anxious about traveling somewhere because it’s outside of your comfort zone.